hautonjt/data-pipeline/docs/pipeline.md

 This script does the following:
 - deploys a NiFi cluster of 3 nodes
 - deploys a Zookeeper cluster of 3 nodes (used by NiFi for maintaining configuration and cluster information)

+Warning: this deployment takes a long time to complete.

 ---